oracle-livelabs/cloudtestdrive/cloud-native/livelabs/individual/kubernetes/kubernetes-complete/kubernetes-complete.md

 ## About this Workshop

+### Introduction

+In this series of labs we will focus on the specific features of Kubernetes to run Microservices.
+These labs use a pre-built set of docker images but you can if you did the **Helidon** and **Docker** modules you can use the images you created there if you wish.

 Estimated Workshop time (including all optional elements) is 4 hours

 <details><summary><b>Self guided student - video introduction</b></summary>